zzzteph/substats/README.md

 - blo01-01m01-sw01 - even this nasty one(!)

 So if there was a way to find how these names are generated, they might be easier to find.
 For example, you can generate a massive wordlist with all possible combinations for **us-vpn-poc**.
 But, how big a wordlist will it be?
-So, there will be at least **26^8** or **208827064576** of different combinations...Do you need to iterate all of these combinations?
+So, there will be at least **26^8** or **208827064576** of different combinations...
+Do you need to iterate all of these combinations?
 I'm not sure, and it will probably take near a year, even with 10000 subdomains per second.
 And for **ds1-eu-central** - **milleniums of millenium**.

 To make subdomain finding easier, There are a lot of different wordlists that contain popular subdomains names that allow researchers to find targets quickly, like: